Detainee Visiting Regulations

 • Visitation may be cancelled and/or altered on Kane County Court Appointed Holidays, for safety and/or security reasons.

-• All visitors must arrive fifteen (15) minutes prior to the scheduled visitation start time in order to check in.
+• All visitors must arrive fifteen (15) minutes before the scheduled visitation start time to check in.

 • Visitors not arriving 15 minutes prior to the scheduled start time will not be allowed their visit.